d12frosted/elpa-mirror/gnu/vertico-readme.txt

     bit less intuitive than the UI of Vertico or Selectrum.
 Note that Emacs 28 offers a built-in `icomplete-vertical-mode'.
   • [Mct]: Minibuffer and Completions in Tandem.
-Mct reuses the default completions buffer and enhances it with automatic updates and additional keybindings, to select a candidate and move between minibuffer and completions buffer.
+Mct reuses the default `*Completions*' buffer and enhances it with automatic updates and additional keybindings, to select a candidate and move between minibuffer and completions buffer.
+Mct is great if you prefer an unobtrusive UI since it can be configured to open only when requested.
+Furthermore since Mct uses a fully functional buffer you can reuse all your familar buffer commands inside the completions buffer.
+The main distinction to an approach like Vertico's is that `*Completions*' buffer displays all matching candidates.
+On the one hand this is good since it allows you to interact with all the candidates and jump around with Isearch or Avy.
+On the other hand it necessarily causes a small slowdown in comparison to Vertico, which only displays a small subset of candidates.

 [Selectrum] <https://github.com/raxod502/selectrum>